kaimibk/Software-Dev-Bootcamp/docs/module-4/index.md

 # Module 3: Architecture Design

-## Week 8: Introduction to APIs
+## Introduction to APIs

 Session 1: Concepts of APIs (REST, GraphQL, gRPC, etc.)

 Session 2: We'll introduce the FastAPI framework, a modern web framework for building APIs.
 Building on our advanced Python skills, we'll design and create our first API endpoints.

-## Week 9: Architecture Design Patterns
+## Architecture Design Patterns

-Session 1: We'll explore different system architectures, comparing the benefits and drawbacks of monolithic vs. microservice designs.
+Session 3: We'll explore different system architectures, comparing the benefits and drawbacks of monolithic vs. microservice designs.

-Session 2: This session covers the principles of event-driven vs. message-driven architectures.
+Session 4: This session covers the principles of event-driven vs. message-driven architectures.
 We'll discuss how asynchronous communication through message queues can help build scalable and decoupled systems.